peetkes/ml-docker/README.md

 The steps for creating a ready for use ML9 container are exactly the same as above.

 ### Start a node
+The script start-node.sh can be used to start a node.
+It will take 3 parameters, name image and tag It will hard-code the following settings:

+-p 8000-8002:8000-8002
+-p 8040-8050:8040-8050
+--cpus=4
+--memory=4g
+-v ~/Development/docker-volumes/$NAME:/var/opt/MarkLogic

+> ./start-node.sh -n name -i image -t tag

 ### Stop a node
+The script stop-node.sh can be used to stop a running node.
+It will take 1 parameter, the name.

+>./stop-node.sh -n name